-Whilst I have enduring affection for Doc Martens, I have, in fact, only ever had one pair.
+Whilst I have enduring affection for Dr Martens, I have, in fact, only ever had one pair.
 They were a simple black low classic shoe design that lasted me years and were amazingly comfortable.
-They were a present from the company (R. Griggs Company Ltd the owner of the Doc Marens name) following their opening of a flagship store in Covent Garden – I had helped them with some clearance of music rights – now occupied by the Oakley.
+They were a present from the company (R. Griggs Company Ltd the owner of the “Dr Martens” name) following their opening in the early 1990’s of their then flagship store in Covent Garden – next to St Paul’s Church – that I had helped them with image rights clearances.
+The same store is now occupied by the Oakley.

 There are several distinctive elements to a pair of Dr. Martens, in addition to the yellow sole stitching, including a primary asset, enjoyed by the wearer, the air-cushioned “AirWair” soles.

 In 1959, UK footwear manufacturer, R. Griggs Group Ltd., licensed production rights, made slight variations including the yellow sole stitching and trademarked the name “AirWair”.
-1st April 1960 Griggs launch the first Dr. Martens boots to be made in the United Kingdom, known as style 1460, produced at their Wollaston, (Northants UK) factory that initially saw success with postal workers and the police forces.
+On 1st April 1960 Griggs launch the first Dr. Martens boots to be made in the United Kingdom, known by the style number “1460” and produced at their factory in Wollaston, (Northants UK) Initial success came from supplying postal workers and the police forces.

-We’ll all be familiar with the affection held for”DMs” amongst various music based sub-cultures including Mods, Skinheads, Punks and latterly in the mid-1990’s, Grunge.
-However, as with all such youth trend linked products fortunes have varied; turnover for the group was $412m In 1999 falling to $127m in 2006.
+We’ll all be familiar with the affection held for “DMs” amongst various music based sub-cultures including Mods, Skinheads, Punks and latterly in the mid-1990’s, Grunge.
+However, as with all such youth trend linked products, fortunes varied.
+Turnover for the group in 1999 was $412m falling to $127m in 2006.
 Narrowly avoiding bankruptcy in 2003, the company ceased UK production and moved all production to The Far East.
-However, in 2004, Dr. Martens started manufacturing a “Vintage” range based on original procution specification in small numbers from the Wollaston factory.
+However, in 2004, a moment of inspiration struck and Dr. Martens started manufacturing a “Vintage” range based on original production specifications in small numbers from the Wollaston factory.